aws-samples/aws-cicd-docker-containers/README.md

     5. Select the **Cloudbees Docker build and publish plugin** and the **Amazon ECR plugin**.
     6. Choose **Download now and install after restart**.
     7. Choose **Restart Jenkins when installation is complete and no jobs are running**.

-Step 5: Create and import SSH keys for Github
+##Step 5: Create and import SSH keys for Github
-In this step we will create an SSH key and import that key into Github so we can login into Github over SSH.
+In this step, you create an SSH key and import it into GitHub so we can login into Github over SSH.

-19. If you’re running OS X, open terminal window.
+1. If you’re running OS X, open terminal window.
 If you’re running Windows open a Git Bash shell.
+Run the following command:

-a.	ssh-keygen -t rsa -b 4069 -C your_email@company.com
+  `ssh-keygen -t rsa -b 4069 -C your_email@company.com`

 20. Accept the file location and enter a passphrase